yz-joey/yz-joey.github.io/index.md

 <b>About me:</b><br>
 <a href="{{ site.url }}/files/CV.pdf" target="_blank">[CV]</a>
 <br>
-I am a final-year Ph.D student in <a href="https://scai.cs.ucla.edu/" target="_blank">Scalable Analytics Institute (ScAi)</a>, Department of Computer Science at University of California, Los Angeles (UCLA) advised by <a href="http://web.cs.ucla.edu/~weiwang/" target="_blank"> Dr. Wei Wang</a>.
+I am a fifth-year Ph.D student in <a href="https://scai.cs.ucla.edu/" target="_blank">Scalable Analytics Institute (ScAi)</a>, Department of Computer Science at University of California, Los Angeles (UCLA) advised by <a href="http://web.cs.ucla.edu/~weiwang/" target="_blank"> Dr. Wei Wang</a>.
 My research interests focus on natural language processing and text mining.
 Currently, I am working on Low-resource Information Extraction from different domains, such as figurative language, clinical case reports and semi-structured web pages.

 <br>